 Every farm examines the quality of milk from each cow, and checks the temperature of the milk in the farm tank.

-The collection lorry driver checks the temperature, aroma and appearance of the milk before pumping it into the lorry, and takes farm-specific milk samples which are analysed on a regular basis.
+The collection lorry driver checks the temperature, aroma and appearance of the raw milk, and only milk that meets the quality requirements is pumped into the lorry.
+The driver takes a sample of the milk from each farm on every collection.

 The milk in the lorry is tested for microbial drug residues before it is unloaded into the milk silo at the production plant.
 The temperature of each milk batch is measured, and samples are taken for quality and composition analyses.